 Since starting Sixty and Me, I have come to expect the unexpected and embrace the diversity and eclectic style of women over sixty.
 Sometimes when I look at a woman my age I forget that behind that conservative dress and sensible shoes lurks the heart and soul of bohemian.

 We are individuals who grew up in the 1960s where individualism and self-expression were a passion and way of life.
 At every age and stage of life, our generation has been known for not being afraid to express ourselves.

-For goodness’ sake, just this week we saw Helen Mirren teaching us how to twerk.
+For goodness’ sake, some time ago we saw Helen Mirren twerk!

 This “Beatnik” eccentricity of so many women our age was highlighted for me a few weeks ago when I organized a “meet-up” in my town for women over 50.
 As we shared our stories, two women revealed that they had just recently gotten tattoos.

 I was a little surprised – because when Baby Boomers were growing up, having a tattoo was not nearly as widespread or widely accepted as it is today.
 In fact, many people our age might have had parents who explicitly warned us NOT to get tattoos.

 What could be driving this sudden increase in tattoos for older women, and why is this tattoo trend noteworthy for the Sixty and Me community?

 One topic that we discuss a lot in the community is our desire to define self-expression for ourselves and reject stereotypes about aging.
 Who’s to say that women our age are “too old” to have a tattoo?